team-phteven/T3-A2-Part-B/README.md

 ### How was cors used in the project?

-Cors was used to provide the Netlify front end access to make requests to the Heroku backend。
+Cors was used to provide the Netlify front end access to make requests to the Heroku backend.

 ## Dotenv